frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 Of course, both mothers were heartbroken.
 But the mother of the dead child was able to forgive the other mother, who was equally distraught.
 They had to look forward to the rest of their lives with hope, with peace.

-This virtue is not based on our own worthiness, on our own personal situation in life, or on the absence of difficulties, but on God\'s will---on His will that we should reach the goal---a will which is always accompanied by all the grace and help that we can need in any possible circumstances.
+This virtue is not based on our own worthiness, on our own personal situation in life, or on the absence of difficulties, but on God's will---on His will that we should reach the goal---a will which is always accompanied by all the grace and help that we can need in any possible circumstances.

-If God allows situations to happen that lead us to put all our hope and trust in Him, because nothing seems to have worked out, nothing seems to be according to reason, it\'s because He wants us to put all our hope in Him, to try and see that there\'s some great apostolic purpose in all of those experiences.
+If God allows situations to happen that lead us to put all our hope and trust in Him, because nothing seems to have worked out, nothing seems to be according to reason, it's because He wants us to put all our hope in Him, to try and see that there's some great apostolic purpose in all of those experiences.

 It may be that in a week or two, or a month or two, or a year or two, some other person will be brought in contact with us who perhaps has experienced something similar.
-Because we\'ve been there, we know what to say to them; how to give them hope and trust, even when they have to believe in hope against hope.
+Because we've been there, we know what to say to them; how to give them hope and trust, even when they have to believe in hope against hope.

-In *The* *Forge*, we\'re told: "Though I should walk through the valley of the shadow of death, no evil will I fear.
+In *The* *Forge*, we're told: "Though I should walk through the valley of the shadow of death, no evil will I fear.
 Neither my wretchedness nor the temptations of the enemy will worry me---for you, Lord, are with me" (Josemaría Escrivá, *The Forge*, Point 194).

 So many places in the Gospel show us time and again how God is closer to those who need Him most, inviting us to hope in spite of the obstacles, or the setbacks, or the pain.

 He has come to cure, to forgive, to save, and not only to preserve those who are whole.
-He\'s the divine Physician who, above all, cures the sicknesses of the soul.
+He's the divine Physician who, above all, cures the sicknesses of the soul.

 "Those who are well have no need of a physician, but those who are sick" (Mark 2:17).
 He says this to those who criticized Him for eating with publicans and sinners.

 When the things of the soul are not going well, when they have lost their health---and we're never completely well---Our Lord is ready to pour out more care, more help.
-He doesn\'t abandon the sick person, and He doesn\'t abandon us.
-He doesn\'t give up anybody for lost.
+He doesn't abandon the sick person, and He doesn't abandon us.
+He doesn't give up anybody for lost.

-He doesn\'t leave us alone with our defects, with those things we can and must improve, because He calls us to sanctity, and He has the necessary graces ready for us.
+He doesn't leave us alone with our defects, with those things we can and must improve, because He calls us to sanctity, and He has the necessary graces ready for us.

-It\'s only the sick person who can cause the medicines, and the actions of the Physician who can cure all ills, to be ineffective by refusing to take them.
+It's only the sick person who can cause the medicines, and the actions of the Physician who can cure all ills, to be ineffective by refusing to take them.

 The saving will of Christ for each one of His disciples---for us---is the promise that we will reach what He Himself asks of us.

 The virtue of hope enables us to see that the difficulties of this life have a deeper meaning.
-They don\'t happen by chance, or by blind destiny, but because God wills them, or at least He permits them, in order to bring greater good from those situations.
+They don't happen by chance, or by blind destiny, but because God wills them, or at least He permits them, in order to bring greater good from those situations.

 That approach can help us in all the trials that God may permit in our life or those in the lives of people who are close to us.